bids-standard/bids-specification/src/01-introduction.md

 more of the publications listed below.
-We RECOMMEND that you cite the original publication on BIDS and *additionally* the publication regarding the datatype you were using (e.g., EEG, MEG, iEEG, if available).
+We RECOMMEND that you cite the original publication on BIDS and *additionally* the publication regarding the datatype you were using (for example, EEG, MEG, iEEG, if available).

 For example: